-An alarming number of individuals do not seeking care for head injuries.
+An alarming number of individuals do not seek care for head injuries.
 It is important to recognize the symptoms of these debilitating injuries and that something can be done about them.
 The ‘wait and see’ approach to concussion and mild traumatic brain injury is no longer acceptable.
 Early intervention is key!
 The longer one waits, the more difficult it is to recover and have full engagement with life!

 If you or someone you love is experiencing ANY of these symptoms, call APEX now at 828.708.5274.
 You may also email us at info@ApexBrainCenters.com for more information, or to set up a free consultation.